-Relied-upon methods such as BMI, for example (where guidelines suggest you want to aim for between 18.5 and 24.9), can be misleading, too.
+Relied-upon methods such as BMI, for example, can be misleading.
 Your BMI might be within the normal range, for example, even if your waist size is larger than average for your height and build (on average, 35 inches for women, and 40 inches for men).
 And yet, research has shown that having a larger waist size is indicative of weight-related health risks such as heart disease and diabetes.

 What’s more, if you’re ‘big’ because of muscle, your BMI will read as being higher even if you have low body fat.
 So while BMI can give you a rough idea of how healthy your weight is, it certainly doesn’t provide a definitive answer.

 A way of finding out if you have excess fat is to measure your waist circumference.
 This can be particularly useful for people who are:

 - overweight BMI of 25 to 29.9

 - obese BMI of 30 to 39.9

 - severely obese BMI of 40 or over

 The importance of body shape

 Doctors distinguish between apple- and pear-shaped people in assessing the extent to which excess weight might be a health risk.